CodeAssociate/CA.Blocks.DataAccess/Documentation/HowTo/selecting-single-rows.md

 | [ExecuteObject(cmd)](#executeobjectcmd) | Use to return a dynamic object | |

-In examples below we wil be working with the Product table, and returning ProductSummary the projectId Is the Primary Key
+In examples below we will be working with the Product table, and returning ProductSummary the projectId Is the Primary Key

-### ExecuteTo<T>
+### ExecuteTo&lt;T>

 ```C#
     public ProductSummary GetProductSummary(int productId)